 Recent Developments.
 Since October 1, 2004, SBA has not been able to issue new commitments for participating securities leverage.
 The fees payable by SBICs for participating securities leverage are not sufficient to cover the projected net losses in the participating securities program and no funds have been appropriated for this program.
 SBA's authority to guarantee participating securities issued under commitments made by SBA prior to October 1, 2004, including participating securities issued under such commitments after October 1, 2004, is not affected by this change.
-All remaining commitments for participating securities leverage expire on September 30, 2008.
-After September 30, 2008, SBICs can no longer issue participating securities.
-SBA expects that the next semi-annual offering of SBA-guaranteed participating securities participating currities participation certificates, currently scheduled for February 2009, will be the final offering of SBA-guaranteed participating securities participating securities participation certificates.
+All remaining commitments for participating securities leverage expired on September 30, 2008.
+As of September 30, 2008, SBICs can no longer issue participating securities.
+This offering of SBA-guaranteed participating securities participation certificates.